jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 have a detreimental effet on biinding, consistent with this interface residue making key ACE2-interactions (site 501 is one of the “key contacts” from the SARS-CoV-1 literature).
-Knockin of a possible N439 NLGS also has a mild deleterious effect on affinity, specific to the T/S mutations at this i+2 position; site 439 is sort of “second shell” from the ACE2 interface, but close enough to imagine a glycan could impact affinity.
+Knockin of a possible N439 NLGS (via T/S mutatiions at site 441) also has a mild deleterious effect on affinity, specific to the T/S mutations at this i+2 position; site 439 is sort of “second shell” from the ACE2 interface, but close enough to imagine a glycan could impact affinity.
 There are other positions where i+2 S/T mutations have large deleterious effects on binding affinity (putatively glycosylating N422 (sort of buried, so might not actually be glycosylated) and N487 (interface\!)), but other amino acid mutations at these positions also have strong deleterious effects, so it is hard to know whether the effect of the T/S mutants stems from the addition of the glycan, or loss of the wildtype amino acid at this i+2 residue independent of the glycan effect.

 <img src="structure_function_files/figure-gfm/heatmap_bind_expr_NLGS-1.png" style="display: block; margin: auto;" />